jroell/auto-wiki/Ollama-instruction.md

 ## Limitations

-When using Ollama with DeepWiki:
+When using Ollama with AutoWiki:

 1. **No Internet Access**: The models run completely offline and cannot access external information
 2. **Limited Context Window**: Local models typically have smaller context windows than cloud APIs